RUNNING with the GoPro Hero 7 & SALOMON Sense Rides

 Midsole Heel Height - 27mm

 I have used many GoPro's in the past, looking for a minimalist setup to capture the action but was always left wishing for more.
 The Hero 7 Black may be just the camera I was looking for.
-The footage is more stable than ever but it still only comes close to what a proper gimbal setup offers.
+The footage is more stable than ever and it surprisingly does come close to what a gimbal can offer.
 However, I just hate the thought of carrying a gimbal around, especially when I am trying to be a part of the adventure, which is why I never do and why this camera is better than any camera gimbal combination out there.

 This entire video was recorded with the GoPro Hero 7 Black and edited using Final Cut.
-All sound and my voice is directly from the GoPro.
+All sound, including my voice is directly from the GoPro.